What is insomnia?

 There are some simple steps you can take to counteract insomnia and improve your quality of sleep:

--ensuring your bedroom is dark, quiet and not too warm.
+- ensure your bedroom is dark, quiet and not too warm

 If you still have problems, try not to focus on them too strongly, as this can help make the problem more difficult to shift.
 If your insomnia is lasting more than two weeks, or you think there may be physical or reasons for your insomnia, visit your GP.
 Sleeping pills may be prescribed, but usually only for a short period, as they can be habit-forming, and they do not treat the cause of the problem.